core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The 'identityref' Type

-This specification supports two approaches for encoding identityref, a YANG Schema Item iDentifier as defined in {{sid}} or a name as defined in {{RFC7951}} section 6.8.
+This specification supports two approaches for encoding identityref: as a YANG Schema Item iDentifier as defined in {{sid}}, or as a name as defined in {{RFC7951}} section 6.8.

 ### SIDs as identityref {#identityref-with-sid}

 When schema nodes of type identityref are implemented using SIDs, they MUST be encoded using a CBOR unsigned integer data item (major type 0).
-(Note that no delta mechanism is employed for SIDs as identityref.)
+(Note that no delta mechanism is employed for SIDs used for identityref.)

 The following example shows the encoding of a 'type' leaf schema node instance set to the value 'iana-if-type:ethernetCsmacd' (SID 1880).